Nameo91/CV/README.md

 - Performing administrative duties for the Philippines Refinery Master Plan 2 Project team
 - Supporting projects managers and engineers for accurate recording keeping and constant flow of office paperwork
 - Maintaining project records, files and databases, as well as developed and updated spreadsheet
-- Demonstrated talent for quickly learning new tasks and completing assignments ahead of schedule while maintaing high degree of accuracy
+- Demonstrated talent for quickly learning new tasks and completing assignments ahead of schedule while achieving high degree of accuracy

 ## Languages :loudspeaker: